UNC-Libraries/HathiTrust-Print-Holdings/README.md

 ### High-level strategy

-Because of the architecture of the III Oracle DB, a multi-pass approach at identifying the qualifying records and extracting the necessary data is required.
+Because of the architecture of the III DB, a multi-pass approach at identifying the qualifying records and extracting the necessary data is required.

 We need to pull some data from the bib record and some from the item record.